alchemy-fr/Phraseanet-Docs/en/User/Guide/AdministrationSolution.rst

 The Phrasea engine, which is the default engine, has few configuration options.

-The interface offers to :
+The interface offers to:

 * Activate or deactivate the :term:`stemming option <Stemm>`
-* Choose the display order of the records.
+* Choose the display order of the records based on sortable fields .

 Sphinx engine configuration
 ***************************

-The form allows to write the configuration of the Sphinx search engine in use.
+The form allows to write the configuration of the Sphinx search engine when used.

 Connected users
 ---------------

-This screen lists the active users sessions on the system.
+This screen lists active users sessions on the system.
-It tells which Phraseanet application is used, the IP address, and also the date and time of connection to the system.
+It indicate which Phraseanet application is used, IP address, and also the date and time of connection to the system.

 .. image:: ../../images/Administration-utilisateurlive.jpg